mattelacqua/duckietown-soid/README.md

 Each agent is then stepped using env.step(), updating the physics of the environment, and then env.render() must be called to render the changes in the pyglet display.

-If using any sort of intersection, object, or other agent detection, we must do checks before stepping, so that we can adjust each agent's action stack accordingly.
+If using any sort of intersection, object, or other agent detection, we do various safety checks before stepping, so that we can adjust each agent's action stack accordingly.

 The code for the Agent class can be found at (/src/gymduckietown/agents.py), and the functions for movement, decision logic, etc. can all be found at (/src/gymduckietown/agent)